mohsansaleem/Idle-Miner/README.md

 # Idle Miner

 This is a simulation game with the raw UI.
-Primary purpose of this project was implement an expandable code architecture.
+Primary purpose of this project was to implement an expandable code architecture.

 ##### Highlights:
   - Unity 2018.2.0f2